newrelic/newrelic_memcached_plugin/README.md

-## New Relic Memcached Plugin
+## New Relic Memcached Extension

-### Instructions for running the Memcached plugin agent
+### Instructions for running the Memcached extension agent

 1. Go to the tags list and find the latest tar.gz
 1. Download and extract the source